Peter-Slump/django-keycloak/docs/scenario/multi_tenancy.rst

         'django_keycloak.middleware.BaseKeycloakMiddleware',
     ]

-If you want to support multiple reams you have to create your own middleware.
+If you want to support multiple realms you have to create your own middleware.
 There are several methods to determine the currently active realm.
 You can think of realm determination by: